-e.
+d.
 Commanders and leaders at all levels are responsible for building and sustaining personal resilience and improving unit readiness within their formations.
-All Soldier readiness issues should be identified by the unit well in advance of formal SRP, be corrected using internal resources, if possible, and reported to the appropriate installation activity for assistance in correcting the issue in order to minimize the number of nondeployable Soldiers, if required.
-Depending on local policy, SRP can be scheduled either for Soldiers individually or for units as a whole and as frequently, as needed, at unit level (for example, quarterly, semiannually, and so on).
+All Soldier readiness issues should be identified by the unit well in advance of formal SRP, be corrected using internal resources, if possible, and reported to the appropriate installation activity for assistance in correcting the issue to minimize the number of nondeployable Soldiers, if required.
+Depending on local policy, SRP can be scheduled either for Soldiers individually or for units and as frequently, as needed, at unit level (for example, quarterly, semiannually, and so on).
 An initial SRP check must be done by the unit when first alerted for deployment.
 Installation assets will be used for the DEF or CEF initial SRP and for the final SRP for all units deploying from the installation.

-f.
-Unit commanders are responsible for ensuring SRP occurs at the unit level continually and ensure DA Form 7425 is completed prior to conducting of final SRP and verified by installation NET LAD - 60.
-A SRP team from installation and staff agencies accomplishes the initial SRP (unit and individual annual) under the general leadership of the Directorate of Plans, Training, Mobilization, and Security.
+e.
+Unit commanders are responsible for ensuring SRP occurs at the unit level continually and ensure DA Form 7425 is completed prior to conducting of final SRP and verified by installation not earlier than LAD-60.
+A SRP team from installation and staff agencies accomplishes the initial SRP (unit and individual annual) under the general leadership of the directorate of plans, training, mobilization, and security.
 Based on installation or community size and mission, the team may operate full time and consist of representatives from the following installation or community staff agencies: